The Malta Communications Authority is the National Regulatory Authority (NRA) for the postal sector in Malta.

 - Safeguarding sustainable competition in the postal sector.

-- Ensuring that postal undertakings provide a transparent, value for money service to users whilst adhering to incumbent social obligations
+- Ensuring that postal undertakings provide a transparent, quality service service to users whilst adhering to incumbent social obligations

-- Contributing to the development and implementation of postal regulatory policy.
+- Contributing to the ongoing development and implementation of postal sector policy.

 Regulation of MaltaPost’s universal postal services